sebdemanche/cgi-lab/autonomous-data-warehouse.md

     grant UNLIMITED TABLESPACE TO ocitest;
     ```

-7. Verify the user was created
+7. Verify the user was created successfully:

     ![](images/ADW_011.PNG " ")